ADVANTAGE OF GBARZ (GALVANIZED REBARS) OVER EPOXY COATED REBARS (ECR)

 5) Holidays / Pinholes (Coatings Inconsistencies)

-HDG specifications allow for zero uncoated surface area.
-The HDG process ensures 100% of the bar is coated with zinc.
+HDG specifications do not allow any uncoated surface areas post galvanizing.
+The HDG process ensures 100% of the Re-bar is coated with zinc.

-ECR specifications allow for a percentage of the bar to have holidays and pinholes, Compromising its protection mechanism before it reaches the job site.
+ECR specifications allow for a certain percentage of the bar to have holidays and pinholes, compromising its protection mechanism before it even reaches the job site.

 6) Bond to Concrete

 There is no significant difference at ultimate load between the bond strength of GBARZ (Galvanized Reinforcement Bars) and black rebar.

 ACI Code requires the basic development length for ribbed epoxy-coated bars to be Increased due to the loss of bond strength of the epoxy coating.

 GBARZ (Galvanized Reinforcement Bars) can and is often fabricated / bent after galvanizing.